 - Star Trek: The Next Generation: Said by Guinan of the recently depowered Q in the episode "Deja Q".

 - Star Trek: Deep Space Nine: The Obsidian Order was Cardassia.
 Enabran Tain was the Obsidian Order.
-Not even the Central Command dared challenge him and Garak was his official protégé.
+Not even the Central Command dared challenge him, and Garak was his official protégé.
 In Cardassia, it doesn't get much more powerful than that.
-Then Garak ended up in exile for an unrevealed crime and now Cardassians have this view of him.
-Gul Toran even quotes this trope verbatum to him in the episode "Profit and Loss".
+Then Garak ended up in exile for an unrevealed crime, and now the Cardassians have this view of him.
+Gul Toran even quotes this trope verbatim to him in the episode "Profit and Loss".

-- "Viva La Vida" by Coldplay tells the story of a man who overthrew a corrupt king and took his place.
-He had money, power, and an admiring kingdom, but he soon became corrupt just like the first king.
-Upon realizing how far he had fallen, he became disillusioned with his position of power and allowed himself to be removed from the throne and [assumedly] spent the rest of his days looking back on his reign and laments his fate.
+- "Viva La Vida" by Coldplay tells the story of a fallen king.
+He had money, power, and an admiring kingdom, but he soon became corrupt.
+Upon realizing how far he had fallen, he became disillusioned with his position of power and allowed himself to be removed from the throne and (assumedly) spent the rest of his days looking back on his reign and laments his fate.

 - The Depression-era number "Brother Can You Spare A Dime", famously performed by Bing Crosby.